September 21, 2021 • 4 min read

 Sustainable mining: finding the right decarbonization solutions

-“Imagine investing in coal to gas conversion to meet 2030 carbon reduction goals only to see competitors gain an edge through electrification using low-cost renewables, while carbon capture, use and storage (CCUS) for further reduction becomes cost prohibitive,” says Jock Armstrong, Principal Consultant, Bauxite and Alumina Center of Excellence.
+“Imagine investing in coal to gas conversion to meet 2030 carbon reduction goals only to see competitors gain an edge through electrification using low cost renewables, while others use carbon capture, use and storage (CCUS) that becomes less price competitive over time,” says Jock Armstrong, Principal Consultant, Bauxite and Alumina Center of Excellence.

-“To reduce the risk of uncertainty, miners need to think decades ahead, while reviewing market and technical analyses periodically to stay on the correct course.”
+“To reduce the risk of uncertainty, miners need to think decades ahead – while periodically reviewing market and technical analyses – to stay on the correct course.”

 “First, we need to understand the transformation and decarbonization strategies needed for each asset,” explains Armstrong.
 “For example, its proximity to energy sources, other local industry, communities and existing infrastructure.

 Create a roadmap to net zero

-Mining operators will need to identify the steps they need to take to reduce their carbon footprint.
+Miners will need to identify the steps they need to take to reduce their carbon footprint.

 “While there is value in energy efficiency improvements, efficiency alone will not get us to net zero.
-Visibility into the future of emerging technologies and evolving economics is difficult, but critical.”
+We'll also need to think about emerging technologies and evolving economics, tht will transform the mining industry.”

-Bring together skills and capabilities from multiple sectors
+Bringing together skills and capabilities from multiple sectors

-“We need people who understand new energy, energy storage and distributed energy systems.
-And people who can analyze future energy pricing and the evolution of energy transition technology,” says Armstrong.
-“This is not the world of mining now.
+“We need people who understand new energy, energy storage and distributed energy systems,” says Armstrong.
+“And people who can analyze future energy pricing and the evolution of energy transition technologies.
+This is not the world of mining as we've known it before.
 This is the world of new energy and power.

-“The industry needs to combine these skills and capabilities to identify the opportunities, synergies and solutions across the energy transition and mining.”
+“The mining industry needs to combine these skills and capabilities to identify the opportunities, synergies and solutions across the energy transition and mining.”

-Find economic solutions to retrofit existing assets
+Finding economic solutions to retrofit existing assets

-How we can help miners navigate net zero
+Helping miners navigate net zero